Board of Directors

 Appointed by the City of Calgary in 2012

-Wendelin teaches entrepreneurship and non-profit management as an Associate Professor at Mount Royal University (MRU).
+Wendelin teaches entrepreneurship and social innovation as an Associate Professor at Mount Royal University (MRU).
 She was recently Dean of the Bissett School of Business at MRU.
 Wendelin is a graduate of the University of Saskatchewan (BA) and Simon Fraser University (MBA), and has worked in increasingly senior positions in five western universities over the past 35 years.
 Wendelin is a recipient of several national and regional awards including the Queen’s Diamond Jubilee Award in 2012 in recognition of her contribution to the community.
-She has been a Director, Board and Committee member in numerous local and national organizations and currently sits on the Poverty to Possibility Committee of the United Way of Calgary.
+She has been a Director, Board and Committee member in numerous local and national organizations and currently sits as Board member of the Better Business Bureau of Southern Alberta and member of the Portfolio Advisory Committee the United Way of Calgary.

 Appointed by the Calgary Chamber in 2015